rundexter/documentation/source/includes/_modules.md

 // ['joe@example.com'] ['http://rundexter.com', 'http://reddit.com']
 ```

-In keeping with the theme of doing one thing and doing it well, Dexter assumes all modules will output a single kind of object that reflects its goals.
+In keeping with the theme of doing one thing and doing it well, Dexter assumes all modules will output a single kind of object that reflects its purpose.
 Does the module get Slack history?
 Then the output should look like `{ user, text, link }`.
 Does it get a list of stock prices?
 The output should look like `{ symbol, name, price, change }`.
-You describe what that object looks like in your `meta.json` file: each property of the object gets a record in its "outputs" collection.
+You describe what that object looks like in your `meta.json` file, then ensure that those properties exist in the object(s) you export via `this.complete()`.

 That doesn't mean you're restricted to returning a single object.
 If your module didn't produce any output, just return nothing.
 If it produced multiple data points, return a collection of your output objects.
 So long as each object has properties that are recognizable from your `meta.json:outputs` definitions, Dexter will be able to parse the outputs and pass them along as needed.

 What you *don't* want to do is to define and return complex object properties.
-Dexter's power lies in the ability to map the output from one module to the input of another, and to let the user decide how to make those associations meaningful.
-In order for you output to be understood by the widest variety of other modules, each object property should be a basic type (string/numeric good, binary/object bad) and well named (email/url good, o_fsk_n50/aws_9009939923f_useast1 bad).
+Dexter's power lies in the ability to map the output from one module to the input of another, and to let the App developer decide how to make those associations meaningful.
+In order for you output to be understood by the widest variety of other modules, each object property should be both of a basic type (string/numeric good, binary/object bad) and well named (email/url good, o_fsk_n50/aws_9009939923f_useast1 bad).

-That doesn't mean you *can't* move around complex objects.
-If you're building a pool of apps that perform image manipulation, you should create a series of modules that base64 encode image binaries and moves them around for processing.
-If you're doing an AWS automation App, you should have IAM objects as a basic type that your modules understand.
-Just know that most other modules won't know what you're talking about!
+That doesn't mean you *can't* output complex objects.
+For instance, if you're building a suite modules that perform image manipulations, you *should* have a standard base64-encoded image binary type and support it throughout the suite.
+Or, if you're doing an AWS automation App, you should have IAM objects as a basic type that your modules understand.

 You can read more about outputs under [BaseModule::succeed](#basemodule-succeed-data).

 ## Data collections

-Calls to step.input(key, default) and step.output(key, default) return data wrapped up by a Dexter collection, which makes managing an uncertain amount of data easier.
+Calls to `step.input` and `step.output` return data wrapped up by a Dexter collection, which makes managing an uncertain amount of data easier.

 Function|Description
 ---------|--------
 first() | Gets the first item in the collection, or null if the collection is empty
 toArray() | Exports the entire collection as a native Array, which will be empty if there's no underlying data
-each(callback) | Executes callback against each item in the collection
+each(callback) | Executes callback against each item in the collection using [lodash's forEach](https://lodash.com/docs#forEach)

 Property|Description
 ---------|--------
 length | How many items are in the collection
-[0...length] | Access the collection like an array, returns `undefined` if the index doesn't exist.
+[0...length-1] | Access the collection like an array, returns `undefined` if the index doesn't exist.

 ## Module functions
 When you create a module, it implicitly extends a Dexter BaseModel before it's run.
 The BaseModel provides several functions that are required for your Module to run in a Dexter App.